jbuyer1207/rsch-630/README.md

 4) To provide a foundation for students in designing and conducting their own research projects and determine how close to the truth they have come in their own efforts

-## Course Overview
+#### Course Schedule
-- A research methods course is an important foundational course for any graduate program.

-- This course is intended to expose you to a wide array of techniques to help streamline your research process

-- However, any collection of topics I could choose to include in this course would likely not be applicable to many of you

-- So, rather than having try to guess what topics would be helpful...I'm devoting one class to each of you
+Any collection of topics that I could have chosen to include in this course would have likely not been applicable to many of you.
+So, rather than having try to guess what topics would be helpful to each of you...I'm devoting one class for you to discuss your research.
+I've selected the names of each student registered for this class and randomly assigned them to a class period (see below)

-## Approximate Course schedule (subject to change)
+What should you do with <u>YOUR</u> class?
+It's up to you!
+But, don't forget...<red>I assign your grades.</red>  Therefore, the better question might be...what do I think you should do with your class?
+I'm glad you asked!
+See the <a href='#grades'>Grades</a> section
 <table>
 <thead><tr><th>Day</th><th>Date</th><th>Presenter</th><th>Topic</th><th>Notes</th></tr></thead>
 <tbody>